Pinafore/ml-hw/feat_eng/assign.md

 That is not fully automatic, so no. You should be able to run your feature extraction without any human intervention.
 If you want to collect data from Mechanical Turk to train a classifier that you can then use to generate your features, that is fine.
 (But that’s way too much work for this assignment.)

-	Can I use Perl/Python/Excel/R/Java to extract features?

-Yes.
-You only have to turn in your actual features (in csv files or libsvm) and your analysis of the features.
-How you get those features is entirely up to you.
-There is no right way to extract the features (and in fact depends on the kind of features you’re using).

     What sort of improvement is “good” or “enough”?

 If you have 5-10% improvement over the baseline with your features, that’s more than sufficient.
 If you fail to get that improvement but have tried reasonable features, that satisfies the requirements of assignment.
 However, the extra credit for “winning” the class competition depends on the performance of other students.